Coffee History: The Story of A Merry Cherry

 Posted by Ooo La Lattes on 30th Aug 2022

-Updated: 15th of February 2024
+Updated: 6th of July 2024

 Coffee is the most popular drink in the world, enjoyed by billions of people every day.
 But what many people don't know is that coffee isn't just a morning ritual-it's also an important crop that helps to support the livelihoods of millions of people.
 The history of coffee agriculture is a complex and fascinating process, and we're going to explore it and the history of coffee in depth in this article.